ESC195: Calculus II

 • After ESC195, you’ll be able to appreciate not only more advanced scientific fields, but also more advanced math jokes—you know, jokes about cows and bears and all that.

 • On a more serious note: the advanced math that you will learn in this course will help you understand and work in more specialized fields.
 Integration techniques and polar coordinates are used extensively in ECE259 (Electromagnetism) next year.
-Partial derivatives become important in a variety of other physics fields.
-Vector functions are extremely important in computer science.
+Partial derivatives become important in a variety of other physics fields and vector functions are extremely important in computer science.

 Note: The course code for Calculus II used to be MAT195.
 You may still see it referred to as such on some websites (e.g. courses.skule.ca).